User Manual – Durst

 • Name

-5. Next, select the field to be referenced for the variable.
+5. Next, select the appropriate field to reference for the variable.

 Figure 32: The dialog Add Automation Variable with the field Referenced Field selection for an Impose Template

-You can find the values to be entered for the referenced field of an Impose Template under Administration > Settings > Impose Editor > Nesting, Step & Repeat and Tiling Templates [76].
+You can find the appropriate values for the referenced field of an Impose Template under Administration > Settings > Impose Editor > Nesting, Step & Repeat and Tiling Templates [76].

-1. Select the desired Impose template and click Edit [77].
-The Primary Key [78] will be displayed directly behind the name.
+1. Select the desired Impose Template and click Edit [77].
+The Primary Key [78] is displayed directly after the Template name.

 2. In the subsequent dialog Edit Template, you can now view the values for the referenced fields Name [79] and Internal Name [80].